 In Schubert’s eyes, there are a few important traits that he and the committee are looking for in Ward’s replacement including someone who values ACU’s mission, a proven leader, someone knowledgeable in Div.
 I inner workings and one who works well with donors and alumni.

 “First, I want somebody who embodies our Christian mission and can lead the athletic department in that same direction,” Schubert said.
 “Second, we want somebody who is a proven leader of people.
 Third, is someone that has a deep understanding of the ins and outs of Division I athletics, because there are so many intricacies, you have someone who has mastered it to bring that experience.
 Finally, I want someone who is great at interfacing with donors and alumni, and being able to work with them and build momentum will help both students and athletes. “

-Schubert mentioned he planned to have Ward involved in the hiring process of his successor.
+Schubert said he planned to have Ward involved in the hiring process of his successor.
 At this time, no official hire has been announced.

-However, when the new director of athletics enters into their position, Harrel said that they are entering at a time where the program is in a prime position for growth.
+However, when the new director of athletics enters into their position, Harrell said that they are entering at a time where the program is in a prime position for growth.